 Divisional Points will be based on contestant only including all horses entered throughout the series.
 If a contestant places in the same division on more than one horse, the highest placing horse will receive the points and any other horses ridden by the same contestant placing in that same division will receive only 5 points regardless of how high they place, thus skipping down to the next contestant to award the next set of points.

 High Money Standings will include money won in the Open, Average, and Rider side-pots during all 3 races at each event.
-Runnin’ with the Pack side-pots will also count towards series and event high money standings.
+Runnin’ with the Pack side-pots and Pack Average earnings will also count towards series and event high money standings.
 Futurity, Derby, WPRA and Pony earnings are excluded from the high money standings.

 Pony Standings Points will be accumulated in the same manner as the Open by division and include all pony races at each event.
 High Point saddle will be awarded to the High Point earner in any single division at end of series.